amirlogic/tauri-api-tool/README.md

 ### Features

-- Open and view images without
+- Open and view images

 - Modify images using commands sent to ImageMagick